-This chapter looks at what integrated care systems (ICSs) are, how they are structured and what their role is.
-The Health and Care Act 202258 (the Act) was enacted on 1 July 2022 and brings the proposals set out in the white paper, Integration and innovation: working together to improve health and social care for all59, into effect.
+This chapter looks at what integrated care systems (ICSs) are, how they are structured and their role.
+The Health and Care Act 2022 (the Act) was enacted on 1 July 2022 and brings the proposals set out in the white paper, Integration and innovation: working together to improve health and social care for all, into effect.

 Current arrangements and expectations for ICSs will be reflected in this chapter.
-ICS arrangements are expected to be refined over time as legislation changes are made and greater system working develops.
+ICS arrangements are expected to be refined over time as greater system working develops.